3573 days. Still going.

 our outside time on The Spit flew by.

-Fortunately, whatever-the-weather distractions are a Homer speciality.
+Fortunately, whatever-the-weather distractions are a Homer specialty.

 We love the Homer vibe and fantasized spending an entire summer on The Spit.